Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: Global existence and uniqueness for fully dissipative systems

 \subsection{Sufficient conditions for $L^\m$-coercivity/dissipativity}

-Here we discuss examples of nonlinearities satisfying Assumption \ref{ass:dissipation_general}.
+In this subsection, we discuss examples of nonlinearities satisfying Assumption \ref{ass:dissipation_general}.
 Before doing so, we write down two classes of examples where Assumption \ref{ass:dissipation_general} is satisfied.
-In Lemma \ref{lem:dissipationI} we present a pointwise condition for $L^{\m}$-coercivity/dissipativity without assuming any smoothness on $(F,b,g)$.
-This condition is further weakened in Lemma \ref{lem:dissipationII} where the case of smooth functions $(F,b,g)$ is considered.
-Further variation where only one or two function have smoothness, are also possible.
+In Lemma \ref{lem:dissipationI} we present a pointwise condition for $L^{\m}$-coercivity/dissipativity without assuming any smoothness on $(F_i,b_i,g_i)$.
+This condition is further weakened in Lemma \ref{lem:dissipationII} where the case of $\ell=1$ and smooth functions $(F,b,g)$ is considered.
+Further variations where only one or two functions have smoothness are also possible.